Psychiatric & Integrative Mental Health & Lifestyle Medicine Care · Telehealth

 Your culture is not a barrier to navigate.
 Your identity is not a complication.
 Your background is not something to translate or minimize.
 It is the very context within which your healing will be honored — fully, and without exception.

-Specialized, compassionate care across a range of psychiatric conditions — for every stage of life.
+Specialized, compassionate care across a range of psychiatric conditions — for adolescents, adults, and older adults.

-Comprehensive evaluation and integrative treatment for generalized anxiety, panic disorder, major depressive disorder, and persistent depressive disorder across all age groups.
+Comprehensive evaluation and integrative treatment for generalized anxiety, panic disorder, major depressive disorder, and persistent depressive disorder for adolescents, adults, and older adults.

 Trauma-informed psychiatric care and evidence-based therapy for complex trauma, PTSD, and adverse childhood experiences — delivered with deep sensitivity and cultural awareness.